 Active isolated stretching.
 You do this for only 2 seconds at a time, but for several repetitions.
 At each interval, you should try to increase the degree of stretching by just a little bit.

 Myofascial release.
 This is often done with the assistance of a hard foam roller.
 For example, you can sit on one so that the underside of your thigh, or your hamstring, is resting on the foam roller.
 Then you slowly roll back and forth over the roller, which helps relieve tension and improves flexibility in the muscle.
 While rolling you should cover 2 to 6 inches of your leg, for 30 to 60 seconds.
 If you’ve never used a foam roller before, have a trainer show you the right way to do it.
 There are also different yoga poses that can do the same thing for you..

 Leg Muscles to Stretch

 There are a number of muscles in your leg.
 Some of the most common ones that people stretch, or that you might find getting tight, include the following:

 Calf: Often referred to as “the calf muscle,” it’s actually made up of two separate muscles, which are on the backs of your lower legs.
-The calf muscles help flex your leg and your foot.
+In standing, the calf muscles help extend your leg and your foot.

-Hamstrings: There are actually three hamstring muscles, which run along the back of your thigh.
+Hamstrings: There are actually four hamstring muscles, which run along the back of your thigh.
 They start at the bottom of your pelvis, cross your knee, and end at the lower part of your leg.
-Hamstring muscles allow you to extend your legs straight back and to bend your knees.
+Hamstring muscles extend your knees and hips.

 Quadriceps: There are four separate muscles that make up the quadriceps, which are in the front part of your thigh.
-The quadriceps help extend the knee and flex the thigh.
+In standing, the quadriceps help extend the knee and stabilize the hips and pelvis.

 How to Stretch